Forecasting with Chronos-2

 As promised, Chronos does not take any time to fit.
 The fit call merely serves as a proxy for the TimeSeriesPredictor to do some of its chores under the hood, such as inferring the frequency of time series and saving the predictor’s state to disk.

-Let’s use the predict method to generate forecasts, and the plot method to visualize them.
+Let’s use the predict method to generate forecasts.

 predictions = predictor.predict(train_data)